AckeeCZ/ACKLocalization/README.md

 |---------|-------|------|
 | hello   | Hello | Ahoj |

-ACKLocalization also now supports plist files.
-Simply prefix the key with plist.NameOfPlist - please note that NameOfPlist is case-sensitive.

 #### Example config file for this case would be

 This is the example config file: